TopAspirer/TopAspirer/README.md

-- 👋 Hi, I’m Lloyd!
+- 👋 Hi, I’m Lloyd Tendo Nsambu
-- 👀 I’m interested in learning and applying the computer skills I learn on any project
+- 👀 I’m learning Data Science at Wilfrid Laurier University
-- 💞️ I’m looking to collaborate on any project, while learning how to perfect my skill.
+- 💞️ I’m looking to collaborate on any project with my scope and beyond, make some great things!
 - 📫 How to reach me?
 Any where.
 My email is tendolloyd@gmail.com

 <!---